 We aren’t like the typical Internet Service Provider where we try and sell you those expensive lines to make our pockets fuller.
-We want our customers to get the best out of their connection, whether that’s full fibre broadband or a dedicated leased line to your property.
+We want our customers to get the best out of their connection, whether that’s full fibre broadband or leased line that’s dedicated for your property.

 Now, we can all admit that a dedicated leased line sounds shinier, faster and better – and I bet you want that right now because it’s the best possible line, ever.
 Full stop.
 But we want to give you the all the facts first before you take the plunge to a leased line or full fibre broadband.

 So, what exactly is Full Fibre Broadband and a Fibre Leased Line?

 It is likely that you understand the concept of fibre optic broadband connectivity and how it works but you may not be aware of some of the differences and advantages each service may have to offer to your business.